coalescecreate/refilt/README.md

 ## Changelog ##

+**Version 3.2.2**
+Fixed next button not showing when going from one page to multiple pages.

 **Version 3.2.1**
 Made `sortFiltersAlphabetically` take an array of filters to be sorted.
 Enables one to specify which filters to tidy up.